Virtually Christmas: Production

+Development

 Big City Greens was renewed for a third season on January 13, 2021.
 "Virtually Christmas" was announced at the New York Comic Con in October 2022.
-It features Alfonso Ribeiro, who guest starred as Mr. Extras.
 The 3D animation was produced with Unreal Engine.
 The episode also features a different opening sequence with a remix of the main theme song.
+In November 2022, the episode was announced to release on December 3.

-"Virtually Christmas" was directed by Anna O'Brian, written by Rachel McNevin, Ariel Vracin-Harrell, Destiny Wood, Raj Brueggeman and Kiana Khansmith, and storyboarded by Ariel Vracin-Harrell, Destiny Wood, Raj Brueggeman and Kiana Khansmith.
-It is the twentieth produced episode of the third season but was aired as the sixteenth.
+"Virtually Christmas" was directed by frequent series director Anna O'Brian, written by Rachel McNevin, Ariel Vracin-Harrell, Destiny Wood, Raj Brueggeman and Kiana Khansmith, and storyboarded by Ariel Vracin-Harrell, Destiny Wood, Raj Brueggeman and Kiana Khansmith.

+Casting

+The episode features the main voice cast of the series, with Alfonso Ribeiro guest starring as Mr. Extras.

 Reception

+Viewership

-"Virtually Christmas" received 0.26 million viewers on its premiere.
+"Virtually Christmas" received 260 thousand viewers on its initial premiere.

+Critical response

 Tony Betti of Laughing Place states "I love when Big City Greens ventures into these kinds of special episodes, and this Christmas one has enough charm to make it a staple of holiday viewing in households everywhere, including my own."
 He also praised the 3D animation, stating that it's "absolutely gorgeous and it has made me want a Big City Greens video game even more than I already do."
 Furthermore, he later listed this episode as one of his favorites from the third season.